baraabourghli/DURabbitManager/README.md

 # DURabbitManager
 An easy to use RabbitMQ integration to be used in iOS apps

-This repository contains source code of the RabbitMQ Objective C client.
+This repository contains source code of the RabbitMQ Objective-C client.
 The client is maintained by the Duriana team at Duriana Internet.

 ## Requirements
 [![Platform iOS](https://img.shields.io/badge/Platform-iOS-blue.svg?style=fla)]()